Introducing Reduced-Width QNNs, an AI-inspired Ansatz Design Pattern: Methodology

-In the following, we introduce the design of our first baseline Ansatz, which we coin \emph{full-width design}.
-We choose a very simple Ansatz architecture consisting of \texttt{BasicEntanglerLayers}\footnote{For details and the implementation, see \url{https://docs.pennylane.ai/en/stable/code/api/pennylane.BasicEntanglerLayers.html}.}, as it resembles the most basic circuit architecture used for building variational quantum circuits in quantum machine learning.
+In the following, we introduce the design of our baseline ansatz, which we coin \emph{full-width design}.
+We choose a very simple circuit architecture consisting of \texttt{BasicEntanglerLayers}\footnote{For details and the implementation, see \url{https://docs.pennylane.ai/en/stable/code/api/pennylane.BasicEntanglerLayers.html}.}, as it resembles the most basic circuit architecture and is ubiquitously used for constructing variational quantum circuits in quantum machine learning.

 More specifically, this baseline circuit is constructed of two components.
-The first is a sequence of parameterized gates, i.e., Pauli-$X$, Pauli-$Z$ and another Pauli-$X$ gate, applied to each qubit, allowing us to describe arbitrary single qubit rotations.
+The first is a sequence of parameterized gates, i.e., a Pauli-$X$, a Pauli-$Z$ and another Pauli-$X$ rotation, applied to each qubit, allowing for the implementation of arbitrary single qubit operations.
 The second is a circular CNOT-entanglement, i.e., CNOTs applied to all neighboring qubit pairs, using the maximum width of the circuit.
-We combine these single- and two-qubit gate components into a single layer, where every circuit is composed of four such layers to enable a sufficient scaling analysis.
+We combine these single- and two-qubit gate components into a single layer, where every circuit is composed of four such layers to analyse scaling behavior.
 The entire circuit with all its layers is illustrated in Fig.~\ref{fig:basicCircuit}.
 In the following sections, we will refer to this circuit design as the \textit{full-width circuit} or \textit{full-width design}, as it uses the same maximum width throughout all layers.
 All the circuits utilized in this study are derived from this full-width circuit, where variations are introduced through the removal of gates.